ioistired/CAPTAIN-CAPSLOCK-TELEGRAM/README.md

 The algorithm for determining shouts is in [utils/shout.py](https://github.com/bmintz/CAPTAIN-CAPSLOCK/blob/master/utils/shout.py).
 All word characters (read: characters that can be uppercased) are considered, and if more than half of them *actually are* uppercase, the sentence is a shout.
+Certain strings are ignored (mostly emoticons).
+See the utils/shout.py file for more details.

 ## How do I run this?